Ezekiel 40 – Measuring the Courts of the New Temple

 i.
 Yet, as noted before, these may be fairly regarded as memorials pointing back to the work of Jesus.
 Animal sacrifices were never actually effective for the cleansing of sin, only as representations and shadows of the future reality fulfilled by Jesus the Messiah in His crucifixion.
 Even so, the literal presence of these sacrifices does not mean that they should or could be regarded as effective for the cleansing of sin.
 Much as the bread and the cup of the Lord’s Table is a powerful spiritual representation and memorial of Jesus’ work on the cross, these sacrifices can be regarded in a similar way.

 ii.
-“Just as the Lord’s Supper now detracts not one iota from the glory of the work of Calvary, but rather has been a constant memorial of it for over nineteen hundred years, so the sacrifices of the millennia! age will be powerless to diminish the worth of the Saviour’s death on Calvary, but will rather be a continuous memorial of it for a thousand years.”
+“Just as the Lord’s Supper now detracts not one iota from the glory of the work of Calvary, but rather has been a constant memorial of it for over nineteen hundred years, so the sacrifices of the millennial age will be powerless to diminish the worth of the Saviour’s death on Calvary, but will rather be a continuous memorial of it for a thousand years.”
 (Feinberg)

 iii.
 “The use of animal sacrifices in the millennial temple no more minimizes or negates the finished work of Christ than these sacrifices did before Jesus died.
-It appears that the sacrifices will be offered in a memorial sense and as expressions of love and devotion to the Lord (Isa.
-56:5–7; 60:7).
+It appears that the sacrifices will be offered in a memorial sense and as expressions of love and devotion to the Lord (Isaiah 56:5–7; 60:7).
 They will also bring people together for fellowship and feasting to the glory of the Lord.”
 (Wiersbe)

 iv.
 “It is important to observe that millennial sacrifices are discussed elsewhere in the OT prophets (Isaiah 56:5–7; 60:7, 13; 66:20–23; Jeremiah 33:15–22; Zechariah 14:16–21).
 The concept is not unique to Ezekiel.”
 (Alexander)